 Macroscopic models further split into the two main subcategories of equilibrium and non-equilibrium models, depending on the relation between the velocity and the density of vehicles.
 In equilibrium models (or first-order models) the velocity is expressed as a function of the density, while in non-equilibrium ones (or second-order ones) density and velocity are coupled through a partial differential equation.
 First-order models should be preferred when describing applications where the shock structures are irrelevant, because they do not take into account the distribution of the desired velocities across vehicles and, therefore, are not able to predict many traffic instabilities (e.g. stop & go waves, hysteresis phenomena, phantom jams, etc).
-Among first-order models we recall the Lighthill-Whitham-Richards (LWR) model [39, 44], which represents the starting point for the modelling of vehicular flows, and its extension to road networks as introduced in [33, 34] and further studied in [5].
-The second-order model which is currently the most used is called Aw-Rascle-Zhang (ARZ) and has been introduced independently by Aw and Rascle [3] and Zhang [48].
-It has been proposed to solve the inconsistencies (pointed out in [16]) of a previous second-order model by Payne [40] and Whitham [47].
-We mention that macroscopic models for traffic are often treated in the fluid dynamics framework, as the traffic stream can be regarded as a fluid flow, see for instance [9, 10].
+Among first-order models we recall the Lighthill-Whitham-Richards (LWR) model [37, 41], which represents the starting point for the modelling of vehicular flows, and its extension to road networks as introduced in [33, 34] and further studied in [5].
+The second-order model which is currently the most used is called Aw-Rascle-Zhang (ARZ) and has been introduced independently by Aw and Rascle [3] and Zhang [45].
+It has been proposed to solve the inconsistencies (pointed out in [16]) of a previous second-order model by Payne [38] and Whitham [44].
+We mention that macroscopic models for traffic are often treated in the fluid dynamics framework, as the traffic stream can be regarded as a fluid flow, see for instance [10, 11].

 The present work is more concerned with the link between microscopic and macroscopic models.
-Such connection for the LWR model has been well established in a series of works [6, 13, 22, 29, 36, 35, 46] in the framework of many-particle limits of first-order Follow-the-Leader models.
-Second-order Follow-the-Leader type models, instead, have been investigated by Aw et al. [2], Greenberg [30] and Di Francesco et al. [19] in connection with the ARZ model.
+Such connection for the LWR model has been well established in a series of works [13, 20, 24, 35, 43] in the framework of many-particle limits of first-order Follow-the-Leader models.
+Second-order Follow-the-Leader type models, instead, have been investigated by Aw et al. [2], Greenberg [30] and Di Francesco et al. [21] in connection with the ARZ model.
 However, these latter results all deal with the simplified homogeneous version of the ARZ model (see Section 1.4 for more details), thus leaving the many-particle derivation of the complete nonlinear model still an open question.
-We also mention that modifications of the homogeneous ARZ model have been considered in the literature, for example the generalised Aw-Rascle-Zhang model (GARZ) introduced in [27].
-A second-order scheme has been proposed in [11] to study the micro-macro limit for GARZ.

 We conclude this overview by mentioning related works on the extensions of the aforementioned models to road networks and to multi-scale analysis.
-Among multi-scale models, which couples the traffic description at different scales separated by an interface that can be either fixed or solution-dependent, we mention [38] for a second-order micro and macro coupling and [14] for second-order micro and first-order macro one.
+Among multi-scale models, which couples the traffic description at different scales separated by an interface that can be either fixed or solution-dependent, we mention [36] for a second-order micro and macro coupling and [14] for second-order micro and first-order macro one.
 On the other hand, many-particle limits for road networks traffic flows were considered in [15] in the case of first order Follow-the-Leader schemes.
 Consistently, as observed in [33] and further investigated in [4, 5], the corresponding macroscopic models appear to be suitable extensions of the LWR model to networks.

 1.2.
 A new second order model.
 In the present work we propose a novel second-order deterministic individual-based model to describe traffic dynamics with congestion.
-First, we prove an existence result for a new microscopic scheme, then we study the convergence, as the number of individuals grows larger and larger, towards a second-order macroscopic model resulting in a hydrodynamic pressureless Euler-type system.
+First, we prove an existence result for a new microscopic scheme, then we study the convergence, as the number of individuals grows larger and larger, towards a second-order macroscopic model resulting in a hydrodynamic pressure-less Euler-type system.
 Finally, we investigate the passage to the first-order dynamics in the spirit of a vanishing-inertia asymptotics.
 This aims at validating the use of first-order schemes, reducing the level of complexity of the problem still being close to the original system.